tolgatuna/ReactLearn/README.md

 ## SECTION 4 -  Structuring Apps with Class-Based Components
 ### Benefits of Class Component:
 - Easier code organization
-- Can use 'state' -> Easier to handle user input
+- Can use `state` -> Easier to handle user input
 - Understands lifecycle events -> Easier to do things when the app first starts

 ### Rules of Class Component:
 - Must be a JS Class
-- Must extend from React.Component
+- Must extend from `React.Component`
-- Must define a 'render' method that returns some amount of JSX.
+- Must define a `render` method that returns some amount of JSX.
 - Example of simple class component:

 	```javascript